 Email marketing for cafés and restaurants

-Bring back regulars with personalized offers and updates that remind them why they loved your place.
+Bring back regulars with personal offers and updates that remind them why they loved your place.

-You pour your heart into every dish, every latte, every dining experience.
+You pour your heart into every dish and every latte.
 Customers love your food, leave glowing reviews, and promise to come back.
-But weeks turn into months, and many of them never walk through your door again.
+But weeks turn into months, and many never walk through your door again.
 The problem is rarely your food or service.
-It’s simply that people forget.
-Email marketing is the most effective way to stay on their radar and keep those tables full.
+People simply forget.
+Email marketing is the most effective way to stay on their radar and keep tables full.

 The challenge for restaurants and cafés

-The restaurant and café industry is one of the most competitive business environments out there.
-Even in a small city, your customers can choose between dozens of dining options.
-Standing out isn’t just about great food.
+Few industries are as competitive.
+Even in a small city, customers can choose between dozens of places to eat.
+Standing out isn’t only about great food.
 It’s about staying memorable.

 - Customers forget about you.
-Even your biggest fans have busy lives.
-Without a reminder, they default to whatever’s convenient or top-of-mind.
+Even your biggest fans are busy.
+Without a reminder, they default to whatever’s convenient.

 - Social media reach is shrinking.
-Posting on Instagram or Facebook feels productive, but organic reach has dropped dramatically.
-Only 2-5% of your followers actually see your posts.
-An email, on the other hand, lands directly in someone’s inbox.
+Posting feels productive, but only 2-5% of your followers see each post.
+An email lands directly in someone’s inbox.

-- Acquiring new customers is expensive.
-Food delivery apps take 15-30% commission.
-Advertising costs add up fast.
-Meanwhile, your existing customers already know and love you.
-They just need a reason to come back.
+- New customers are expensive.
+Delivery apps take 15-30% commission and ads add up fast.
+Your existing guests already love you.
+They just need a reason to return.

-- Seasonal and weekday fluctuations leave tables empty during slow periods, even though you could fill them with the right message at the right time.
+- Seasonal and weekday dips leave tables empty, even though the right message at the right time could fill them.

-Research shows that email marketing returns an average of $42 for every $1 spent, and that about 30% of “lost” customers return after receiving a reminder email.
-For a restaurant, that translates to more bookings, fuller tables, and steadier revenue.
+Email marketing returns an average of $42 for every $1 spent, and about 30% of “lost” customers return after a reminder email.
+For a restaurant, that means more bookings, fuller tables, and steadier revenue.

 How Minutemailer helps restaurants

-With Minutemailer, you can send friendly, personal emails to guests who haven’t visited recently.
-Remind them about your new seasonal menu, invite them to an upcoming event, or just let them know you’d love to see them again.
+Send friendly, personal emails to guests who haven’t visited recently.
+Remind them about your seasonal menu, invite them to an event, or just say you’d love to see them again.
 No marketing experience needed.

 Key features for restaurants:

-- Easy contact import: Upload your guest list from a spreadsheet, POS system, or reservation tool
+- Easy contact import: Upload your guest list from a spreadsheet, POS, or reservation tool

-- Beautiful templates: Choose from ready-made designs that look great on every device
+- Beautiful templates: Ready-made designs that look great on every device

-- Merge tags: Personalize each email with the guest’s name so it feels like a message from you, not a marketing blast
+- Merge tags: Add each guest’s name so it feels personal, not like a marketing blast

 - Open tracking: See who opened your email, so you know which guests are engaged

-- Multiple lists: Organize contacts by occasion, such as regular guests, event attendees, and catering clients
+- Multiple lists: Organize contacts by occasion, like regulars, event attendees, and catering clients

-- Subscribe forms: Add a sign-up form to your website or in-restaurant tablet to grow your list
+- Subscribe forms: Add a sign-up form to your website or counter tablet to grow your list

 Email ideas for restaurants and cafés

 The “We miss you” email Subject line: “It’s been a while.
-Your table is waiting” A simple, warm message to guests who haven’t been in for 2-3 months.
-Mention something new on the menu and include a small incentive like a free dessert or drink with their next meal.
+Your table is waiting” A warm note to guests who haven’t been in for 2-3 months.
+Mention something new and add a small incentive, like a free dessert with their next meal.

 New menu announcement Subject line: “Our new spring menu is here.
-Come taste it” Whenever you update your menu or introduce seasonal dishes, let your guests know.
+Come taste it” Whenever you update your menu, let guests know.
 Include a photo of the star dish and make it easy to book a table.

 Event invitation Subject line: “Wine tasting this Saturday.
-Limited spots” Whether it’s a wine pairing dinner, live music night, or a special holiday menu, email your guest list directly.
-Past guests are far more likely to attend than people who see a social media post.
+Limited spots” A wine dinner, live music night, or holiday menu?
+Email your list directly.
+Past guests are far more likely to attend than people who see a social post.

-Midweek or slow-period boost Subject line: “Tuesday special: bring a friend, get a free appetizer” Use email to fill tables during your quietest days.
-A targeted offer to your regulars can turn a slow Tuesday into a profitable evening.
+Midweek or slow-period boost Subject line: “Tuesday special: bring a friend, get a free appetizer” Fill tables on your quietest days.
+A targeted offer to regulars can turn a slow Tuesday into a profitable evening.

-Holiday and seasonal greetings Subject line: “Happy holidays from all of us at [Your Restaurant]” Holidays are perfect for staying in touch.
-Send a warm greeting, share your holiday hours, and suggest gift cards for friends and family.
+Holiday and seasonal greetings Subject line: “Happy holidays from all of us at [Your Restaurant]” Send a warm greeting, share your holiday hours, and suggest gift cards for friends and family.

-The weekly or monthly update Subject line: “This week at [Café Name]: new pastries and extended hours” A short, regular email with what’s happening this week.
-New items, changed hours, special offers.
+The weekly or monthly update Subject line: “This week at [Café Name]: new pastries and extended hours” A short, regular email on what’s happening: new items, changed hours, special offers.
 Keep it brief and visual.

 Real results

-Consider the math: if you have 500 past guests on your email list, and just 10% come back for a meal averaging $40, that’s $2,000 in revenue from a single email.
-Do that once a month, and you’ve generated $24,000 in extra annual revenue, from something that takes 15 minutes to create.
+Consider the math: with 500 past guests on your list, if just 10% return for a meal averaging $40, that’s $2,000 from one email.
+Do it monthly and you’ve added $24,000 in annual revenue, from something that takes 15 minutes to create.

-Restaurants that stay in regular email contact with their guests see 20-40% more repeat visits compared to those relying on social media alone.
-Email is personal, direct, and cost-effective in a way that no other channel can match.
+Restaurants that stay in regular email contact see 20-40% more repeat visits than those relying on social media alone.
+Email is personal, direct, and cost-effective in a way no other channel can match.

 Tips for writing great restaurant emails

 - Make it visual.
-A beautiful photo of your food is worth a thousand words.
-Include at least one appetizing image in every email.
+A beautiful food photo is worth a thousand words.
+Include at least one appetizing image.

 - Keep it short.
-Your guests don’t want to read an essay.
 A few lines about what’s new and one clear reason to visit is enough.

 - Include a call to action.
 “Book a table,” “See the menu,” or “Reply to reserve.”
-Make it obvious what to do next.
+Make the next step obvious.

 - Write like a person, not a brand.
-The best restaurant emails feel like a note from the chef or owner, not corporate marketing.
+The best restaurant emails feel like a note from the chef or owner.

 - Time it right.
-Sending on Tuesday or Wednesday gives people time to plan a weekend visit.
-Our guide on the best time to send emails has more details.
+Tuesday or Wednesday gives people time to plan a weekend visit.
+See our guide on the best time to send emails.

-For more inspiration, check out our blog post on 15 newsletter ideas for restaurants.
+For more inspiration, read our post on 15 newsletter ideas for restaurants.

 Perfect for: